Towhidul1999/Movie-App-Server/README.md

 # Movie-App-Server

-# First connect MongoDB and secret key on MongoDB
+# First connect MongoDB and secret key on .env file.

 ## All Operations: